 Another avenue some may wish to consider when looking at returning to work is contacting the various private providers in your local area.
 Employment services can provide individually tailored support for people facing barriers to obtaining or maintaining employment.

 Sometimes you are unaware of their own capabilities.
 Sometimes the journey has been over such a long period of time that you have had to surrender your position with their employer and are in the position of exploring alternative employment.
 This can be very confronting.
 In trying to determine how much time you can offer an employer, you may want to consider volunteering to discover your current abilities and physical stamina.
-The Volunteering Queensland website is an excellent place to start.
+The Volunteering Australia website is an excellent place to start.

 Benefits of volunteering: